transcom/mymove/docs/frontend.md

   * For global styles, such as colors and themes, utilize global variables in files such as `colors.scss`
   * Styles shared across the app should go into `src/shared/styles`.
 Most common styles can fit into `common.module.scss`, though additional files may be appropriate.
   * Styles unique to a component should go into a corresponding component style file (`<component>.module.sccss`)
-  * Sibling components that share styles: share styles through the parent component's stylesheet (ex. `StorageInTransitApproveForm.jsx` and `StorageInTransitDenyForm.jsx` could share styles that would go into their parent `StorageInTransit.jsx`'s stylesheet `StorageInTransit.modules.scss`)
+  * Sibling components that share styles: share styles through the parent component's stylesheet (ex. `StorageInTransitApproveForm.jsx` and `StorageInTransitDenyForm.jsx` could share styles that would go into their parent `StorageInTransit.jsx`'s stylesheet `StorageInTransit.module.scss`)
 * Syntax
-  * Import styles from a component's stylesheet as `import styles from 'InvoicePanel.modules.scss'`.
+  * Import styles from a component's stylesheet as `import styles from 'InvoicePanel.module.scss'`.
 If more than one stylesheet needs to be imported, use `styles` for the component's style, and another name for the secondary stylesheets (ex. `iconStyles`)
   * Access the styles with dot notation `styles.myclassname`.
 If the class name uses a hyphen, like `invoice-panel`, it must be accessed with this notation: `styles['invoice-panel']`
-  * If fewer than 50% of the styles are used from a stylesheet, import only the styles used (ex. `import { myclassname } from 'MyComponent.modules.scss'`)
+  * If fewer than 50% of the styles are used from a stylesheet, import only the styles used (ex. `import { myclassname } from 'MyComponent.module.scss'`)
 * Tests
   * Add `data-cy` as an attribute on the elements you want to identify in your tests, and use that attribute instead of the class name to identify an element in your test (see [Cypress best practices](https://docs.cypress.io/guides/references/best-practices.html#Selecting-Elements)).
 CSS modules tags on a unique identifier to create local classes.
 This means that tests that use just the class name will fail.
   * Ex.
 Rather than `cy.get('.invoice-detail')`, use `cy.get('[data-cy="invoice-detail"]')` when your element looks like `<div classname=styles["invoice-detail"] data-cy="invoice-detail"></div>`